oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 </details>

 In the $HOME/helidon-kubernetes/base-kubernetes folder there is a script create-configmaps.sh.
-We have created this to help you setup the configuration maps (though you can of course do this by hand instead of creating a script.)
+We have created this to help you setup the configuration maps (though you can of course do this by hand instead of creating a script).
 If you run this script it will delete existing config maps and create an up to date config for us :

 -  `bash create-configmaps.sh `